 A thoracic spine X-ray is an imaging test used to inspect any problems with the bones in the middle of your back.

 An X-ray uses small amounts of radiation to see the organs, tissues, and bones of your body.
-When focused at the spine, it can help spot abnormalities, injuries, or diseases of the bones.
+When focused at the spine, an X-ray can help spot abnormalities, injuries, or diseases of the bones.

-Your spine is divided into three main sections—cervical, thoracic, and lumbar.
+Your spine is divided into three main sections: cervical, thoracic, and lumbar.
+Each is made up of different sections of vertebrae, the bones that stack on top of one another to make up your spine.
 Your cervical spine has seven vertebrae and makes up your neck.
-Below it is the thoracic spine, whose 12 vertebrae are attached to your rib cage.
+Below it is the thoracic spine, with 12 vertebrae that are attached to your rib cage.
 Next is the lumbar spine with five vertebrae.
 The lumbar spine is followed by your sacrum and then your coccyx, or tailbone.

-An X-ray is one way your doctor can help uncover the cause of your back pain, which may be a result of an injury, disease, infection, or other condition.
+An X-ray is one way your doctor can help uncover the cause of your back pain, which may be a result of an injury (such as a fracture), disease, infection, or other condition.

 Your doctor might order a thoracic spine X-ray to further investigate:

 - herniated disk

 - injury to the lower spine

 - low back pain